GaalexxC/ASAS/README.md

 #### New Menu Options

-ASAS uses Whiptail GUI and is installed by default on most debian based systems.
+ASAS requires several small applications to function properly such as whiptail, Python Software Properties and software-properties-common.
 If applicable, dependencies will be installed by script automagically.

   1. Nginx Installer (Stable/Mainline/Compiled)
-  2. PHP Installer (PHP5x - PHP7x)
+  2. PHP Installer (5.6 - 7.0 - 7.1)
   3. MySQL Installer (Percona-MariaDB-Oracle)
   4. Bind9 DNS Installer (Configure-Secure)
   5. vsFTPd Installer (Configure-Secure)